-We expect to see a new law on the confirmation of private restructuring plans enter into force at some point during 2020.
-This law, which sets up a Dutch pre-insolvency procedure (Wet homologatie onderhands akkoord) has been submitted to parliament.
-This law was inspired by the scheme of arrangement under the UK's Companies Act 2006 and Chapter 11 of Title 11 of the US Bankruptcy Code.
-The new law will allow for the provision of a plan offering to prevent a debtor's insolvency.
+As of 1 January 2021, a new law on the confirmation of private restructuring plans entered into force.
+This law, which sets up a Dutch pre-insolvency procedure (Wet homologatie onderhands akkoord) was inspired by the scheme of arrangement under the UK's Companies Act 2006 and Chapter 11 of Title 11 of the US Bankruptcy Code.
+The new law allows for the provision of a plan offering to prevent a debtor's insolvency.
 It intends to combine a fast and flexible framework for the conclusion of pre-insolvency schemes with a high degree of deal certainty.